hmcts/ops-runbooks/database/README.md

 ## Prerequisites 💥
 * **Important:** Verify you are all setup, [click here for detail steps](https://github.com/hmcts/cnp-module-postgres#production)
-* Turn on your VPN
-* Grant yourself access to production Bastion, [click here details](https://tools.hmcts.net/confluence/pages/viewpage.action?pageId=1411089455#Bastion-RequestaccesstothebastionhostviaJIT) <br>
+* Grant yourself access to production Bastion, [click here details](https://github.com/hmcts/cnp-module-postgres#production), in the `Steps to access` section of the document <br>
   Note if not on call then just one day is sufficient

 ## Suggested Steps

-* Confirm the database connection host by looking at the Key vaults on [Azure](https://portal.azure.com/#home) <br> You can tell by looking at the Jira ticket and the host you have been asked to run the query against
+* Confirm the database connection host.
+This should be in the ticket, but you can also confirm by searching it in the portal on [Azure](https://portal.azure.com/#home) <br>
 * Sanity check the query provided in the ticket, not that you are expected to know any sql 🤥 <br>
   Sometimes typos or misplaced variables are easy to spot
 * Jump onto the production bastion with following command
   ```cmd
   ssh user.name@hmcts.net@bastion-devops-prod.platform.hmcts.net